David Jaffee of BestStockStrategy.com does not recommend owning stock (unless the market is severely oversold).

 Owning stock is more risky than simply selling a put (and it is less capital efficient).

 When you sell a covered call, you must also resign yourself to either holding the long position or selling your shares at the strike price.

 If the price of your stock continues to increase past the strike price, you miss out on the extra profit above your strike price.

 If the stock never reaches the strike price, you have to be comfortable holding on to your shares for a longer period of time and waiting until the market value rises.

 David Jaffee encourages his students to act like a casino, not a gambler, to get the best options trading results.

-When selling covered calls, you are playing both roles and you collecting option premium (which is good).
+When selling covered calls, you are collecting option premium (which is good).

 Selling covered calls can help you earn money on your existing holdings by collecting option premium, but you may end up holding on to shares for a long time.